 You can’t add Norton WiFi Privacy to external routers, either.
 This isn’t a surprise given the product’s generally lightweight feel, but it’s a problem for people with Smart TVs or consoles who want a VPN to protect those devices as well as their phones or computers.

-While Norton’s VPN website promises “global access to all your favorite apps and websites”, this doesn’t apply to Netflix, one of the web’s most popular entertainment hubs.
+While the Norton Secure VPN webpage promises “global access to all your favorite apps and websites,” this doesn’t apply to Netflix, one of the web’s most popular entertainment hubs.
 Netflix has recently introduced sophisticated measures to block VPN users, and their beefed up geoblocking features seem to have worked with Norton WiFi Privacy.

 We could gain access via a couple of servers in the USA, but only on a very short-term basis, and not every time we tried to connect.
 And carrying out an end-run past the Netflix geoblocker via Europe or Asia seems to be totally out of the question.